CAUTION!

 Safety

 Safety must be the primary goal and the ultimate concern for DOT&PF, Kinross, and the respective trucking companies hired for this project.
-The addition of 80-ton, 95′ long double trailers driven in all Alaskan weather conditions will create unsafe conditions.
+The addition of 80-ton, 95′ long double trailers driven in all Alaskan weather conditions creates unsafe conditions.
 Everyone knows about the challenging driving conditions during the winter months.
 Of particular concern are the “snow tornadoes” created by passing or oncoming vehicles.
 Big rigs create the worst of these snow whiteouts, which often result in serious accidents on Alaska’s highways.

 Using DOT&PF traffic counts and information provided by Kinross, truck traffic will increase significantly along the route.
 For example, between Delta and North Pole truck traffic will increase 210%.
 At the intersection of Airport and Peger Roads, it will increase 43%.